How it Works

 Local focus.
 Community benefits.
 EBCE is locally controlled, benefiting Alameda County residents and businesses.

 EBCE is different because residents and businesses now have the option of a cleaner power supply with lower rates than what you’re paying with PG&E. Net revenue (after buying power and administrative expenses) will be used to maintain competitive electricity rates, offer incentives, and provide other benefits to you such as local energy programs.

 EBCE will also strive to provide more stable pricing, helping you better plan your budget.
-While PG&E rates change several times a year, other operational CCEs have generally changed rates only once a year.
-That stability makes it easier to determine household or business electricity expenses.
+While PG&E transmission and delivery rates may change several times a year, EBCE’s generation rates will generally change only once a year through a public process.
+That stability and transparency makes it easier to determine household or business electricity expenses.

 - Provide larger incentives for net metered rooftop solar and electric vehicle programs